bitmakerlabs/switch-javascript-events/README.md

 5. Combine the above steps to solve the problem:
   - use an `if` statement to check the state and change the text
   - you should be able to click the `#switch` many times and it should change between light and dark modes

+## Caution

+Both "switch" and "status" are reserved Javascript keywords, and therefore can not be used as variable names.